The Polish Colony in Harbin, Manchuria

 CIA report about the Polish colony in Harbin

-In December 1947, The CIA (Central Intelligence Agency) reported about the Polish colony in Harbin.
-This document, marked confidential, was declassified in 2006 and is available with redactions on the CIA’s website.
+In December 1947, the CIA (Central Intelligence Agency) reported on the Polish colony in Harbin.
+This document, marked confidential, was declassified in 2006 and is available on the CIA’s website with redactions.

-The text of the report sheds light on the challenging circumstances faced by Poles in Harbin in 1947.
+The report’s text sheds light on the challenging circumstances faced by Poles in Harbin in 1947.

 Seal of the CIA.